CopticScriptorium/NAPS2017/ANNIS-tutorial.md

 ## <a name="corpus"></a>ANNIS Corpus Browser
 When you arrive at [https://corpling.uis.georgetown.edu/annis/scriptorium](https://corpling.uis.georgetown.edu/annis/scriptorium), you will see the list of publicly available corpora on the lower left of your screen.
 (On the right, you will see a list of sample queries for our corpora -- more on that in a minute.)

+Each _corpus_ contains multiple _documents_.
+  * Each corpus has its own  _metadata_ (information about the corpus, such as all the editors/annotators who worked on the corpus, license information, the date this version of the corpus was released, etc.)
+  * Each document within the corpus also has its own  _metadata_ (tite of the document, manuscript information if the text is from a manuscript, specific editors/annotators for that document, translators, the date this version of the document was released, etc.)

 <a name="docinfo"></a>Look at the list of corpora:
 1. To find out more information about any corpus, click the "i" information button for that corpus.
 A window will appear with:
   * a dropdown menu at the top listing all the documents in a corpus